Here we go: The first team to stand for co-moderators of the 2018 General Assembly of the Presbyterian Church (U.S.A.) has emerged.

 Johnson, who is 47, earned a master of divinity degree from Princeton Theological Seminary and was ordained in 2014; Maxim earned the same degree from Seattle University and was ordained in 2011.

-Johnson, who is gay, graduated from Princeton Seminary in 1996, at a time when the PC(USA) was deeply conflicted about whether to ordain gays and lesbians who were not celibate.
+Johnson, who is gay, graduated from Princeton Seminary in 1996 and earned a master in social work degree in 1997 from Rutgers University, at a time when the PC(USA) was deeply conflicted about whether to ordain gays and lesbians who were not celibate.
 He described his journey towards ordination in this 2015 sermon given at a regional conference of the Covenant Network of Presbyterians.

 The 2018 General Assembly will meet June 16-23 in St. Louis.